chriswells0/cwa-blog/README.md

 grant select, insert, update, delete on cwa_database.* to 'cwa_dbuser'@'localhost';
 ```

-Once you set up the blog, instructions for next steps are available on its main page.
+Once you set up the site, instructions for next steps are available on its main page.